ghbrooks/george-rotate-tech-test-scrabble-score-feature/README.md

 Not a completed project, but the main functionality exists.
 To see a local version running:

--Clone the repo and this branch
+1. Clone the repo and this branch

--Make sure the environment is as per the 'Using this project' section of these docs -Install the dependencies with yarn
+2. Make sure the environment is as per the 'Using this project' section of these docs

+3. Install the dependencies with yarn

--Run `yarn run dev`
+4. Run `yarn run dev`

 # Using this project